Thymis-io/thymis/docs/src/lib/docs/index.md

 Thymis is developed by Udysseus GmbH and is available under AGPL-3.0.
 For updates, source code, and community discussions, visit [GitHub](https://github.com/thymis-io) or [NixOS Discourse](https://discourse.nixos.org/t/thymis-web-based-dashboard-and-device-provisioning-for-nixos/).

 Ready to get started?
-Head to [Getting Started](setting-up-thymis.md) or explore the sidebar for guides and
+Head to [Getting Started](setting-up-thymis.md) or explore the sidebar for guides and resources.